adobe/aio-cli-plugin-cloudmanager/CONTRIBUTING.md

 For bug fixes:
 ```
-fix(scope): <description>
+fix(scope): <description> fixes #<issue number>

 [optional content]
 ```

 For features:
 ```
-feat(scope): <description>
+feat(scope): <description> fixes #<issue number>

 [optional content]
 ```

 In general, the scope should be the command name or topic, but there may be exceptions.
-The description of feature and fix issues should contain a reference to a github issue, e.g. Fixes #200.
+The description of feature and fix issues should contain a reference to a github issue, e.g. fixes #200.